carvel-dev/carvel/content/ytt/docs/v0.30.0/lang-ref-ytt-template.md

   key2: value2
 ```

-Notice that the argument to the function entirely replaces the `_` map item.
+Notice that the argument to the `replace` function entirely replaces the `key-will-disappear` map item.

 So, regardless of the node's key or value, `template.replace` will overwrite it with the argument provided.